Rishi Sunak offers himself for independent review amid UK tax row | Politics

 The Indian-origin finance minister, who has been fighting back attacks over wife Akshata Murty’s tax arrangements in India and also Opposition allegations around his own finances, said in a Twitter post on Sunday that he is confident the independent review by House of Lords peer Christopher Geidt, the Independent Adviser on Ministers’ Interests, will provide “further clarity”.

+''I can confirm that the Prime Minister has agreed to the request from the Chancellor for Lord Geidt to undertake this work,'' the UK PM’s official spokesperson told reporters.

+Asked if Johnson continues to have full confidence in his Chancellor, the spokesperson added: ''He does.
+I think as he said on Friday, he is doing an outstanding job.''
+In his letter to Johnson, Sunak, 41, stated that he wants to work with Lord Geidt's office and provide all relevant information required in light of recent speculation surrounding his declarations, which are required of all ministers.

-''My overriding concern is that the public retains confidence in the answers they are given and I believe the best way of achieving this is to ensure those answers are entirely independent, without bias or favour,'' Sunak states in his letter to Johnson.
+''My overriding concern is that the public retain confidence in the answers they are given and I believe the best way of achieving this is to ensure those answers are entirely independent, without bias or favour,'' he writes.

 “The lack of transparency does raise questions about conflict of interest.
 The fact that they have changed their tax arrangements now shows that they do recognise it's a problem – but they wouldn't have done that if this hadn't been public,'' said Yvette Cooper, Labour’s shadow home secretary.

+While the move was expected for some time for the family to be closer to Krishna’s school in the area, the shift may have been hastened by the storm around the Akshata Murty's tax affairs.

+Sunak will reportedly spend most working days at Downing Street and join his family at the Kensington home on holidays and weekends.

-Some UK media reports are also speculating about Sunak withdrawing from British politics altogether over time to build a permanent base in California in the US.
+Some UK media reports are also speculating about Sunak withdrawing from British politics altogether over time to build a permanent base in California in the US, a country he also feels at home in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)